 8 – Pizza Rock

 Our second stop for pizza brings us to Pizza Rock, located on Ogden Ave near Downtown Grand Hotel & Casino.
-Pizza Rock is best known for their large menu featuring Italian and American pizzas and Italian classics.
-They serve a variety of pizzas prepared in four different ovens.
-This includes Neapolitan, Classic Italian, Classic American, Roman, and Sicilian.
-But, they also serve slices of pizzas from the counter near the front.
+Pizza Rock is best known for its large menu featuring Italian and American pizzas and Italian classics.
+They serve a variety of pizzas prepared in four different ovens, including Neapolitan, Classic Italian, Classic American, Roman, and Sicilian.
+But they also serve slices of pizzas from the counter near the front.
 Slices are the perfect quick bite to enjoy at one of the outdoor sidewalk tables.

 What to order: Pepperoni Slice